-When you initiate a change in your organization, your stakeholders and leaders will have questions about what is changing, why it is needed, the scope of the change, its urgency, outcomes, etc. Great change leadership starts with your case for change.
-Your case for change answers these questions so your impacted stakeholders and leaders can understand the purpose for the change initiative.
+When you initiate a change in your organization, your stakeholders and leaders will have questions about what is changing, why it is needed, the scope of the change, its urgency, outcomes, etc. Successful change leaders start with a case for change.
+Your case for change answers these questions so your impacted stakeholders and leaders can understand the purpose for small or large-scale transformation initiatives.

 Your case for change is different than your business case.
 A business case typically outlines the financial requirements and incentives for the project.
 Your case for change and desired outcomes will engage employees and convey to your stakeholders why they should invest in the effort required by the change.
 It is the statement that informs and compels them to engage and contribute.
 If they don’t understand the “why,” they won’t get on board.
 Financial goals, while important, may not be seen by stakeholders as directly ensuring their job security, for example, or for creating a satisfying work environment.

 Your case for change is designed to motivate stakeholders to join in and make the change a success.
 Without a clear case for change, your change initiative will lack relevance for employees and may cause resistance, confusion, and insecurity.
 While some stakeholders may see change initiatives as an opportunity, others typically see the change initiative as a threat.

 Creating the case for change and your initial objectives creates a common view about the change, ensures stakeholder engagement, and gives the effort meaning, direction, and energy.